Reporting & Taxes

 Limited Liability Companies (LLCs) are taxed like sole proprietorships if there is only a single owner.
 If there is more than one owner, LLCs are taxed like partnerships.
 However, LLCs can elect to be treated as S-corporations for federal tax purposes by filling out IRS Form 8832.
 You may want to contact your tax professional for more information.

 If you’re the only player on your team, you need to pay self-employment taxes, which includes Social Security and Medicare taxes.
-These are paid by owners of a sole proprietorship, independent contractors or members of a partnership that is engaged in a livelihood (a trade) or in good faith effort to make a profit (a business).
+These are paid by owners of a sole proprietorship, independent contractors or members of a partnership that are engaged in a livelihood (a trade) or in good faith effort to make a profit (a business).
 Making a profit is important but secondary to the desire to make a profit, as it’s impossible to guarantee that any business enterprise will make money.
-You can have a full-time job and still be required to pay self-employment taxes on the money you make from your business or trade.
+You can have a full-time job and still be required to pay self-employment taxes on the money you make from your side business or trade.

 BUSINESS & OCCUPATION TAX (B&O).
 With all the brouhaha about the B&O, you’d think it was more controversial than the Immaculate Reception in the 1972 AFC division playoff game.

 Actually, it’s pretty straightforward.
-Washington doesn’t tax corporate income like most states.
+Washington doesn’t tax corporate or personal income like most states.
 Instead, the state taxes gross receipts.
 The more a company makes, the less it pays in taxes compared to states with more aggressive strategies like a tax on corporate income.

 Most of the tax classifications are below one percent and there is a threshold where small companies and startups don’t have to pay these taxes, but merely fill out their quarterly reports to the Department of Revenue.
 Many companies can also take advantage of tax credits and exemptions that lower the overall B&O tax bill.